lndrtrbn/coding-challenge-ruby/README.md

 # Coding Challenge Ruby

-**Coding Challenge Ruby** is a repository that regroups usefull information, algorithms, data structures, etc. to help resolve coding challenge in Ruby.
+**Coding Challenge Ruby** is a repository which groups usefull information, algorithms, data structures, etc. to help resolve coding challenge in Ruby.

-Each algorithm, data structure, whatever, comes with comments at the beginning of the file to explain in what situation it should be used, to resolve what kind of problem.
+Each algorithm, data structure, whatever, comes with comments at the beginning of the file to explain in what situation it could be usefull.

-> Information are mostly inspired from the very good **geeksforgeeks** website.
+> Information is mostly inspired from the very good **geeksforgeeks** website.

 ## Summary